mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 .. index:: save_session, load_session

 SageMath allows us to save a session to pick up where we left off.
 That is, suppose we have done various calculations and have several variables stored.
-We may call the save_session function to store our session into a file in our working directly (typically sage_session.sobj).
+We may call the save_session function to store our session into a file in our working directory (typically sage_session.sobj).
 Following, we may exit SageMath, power off our computer, or what have you.
 At any later time, we may load the file by opening SageMath from the directory containing the save file and using the load_session function.

 Here is an example: ::